D4KU/smorgasbord/README.md

 eponymous vertex group.
 To convert from RGB values to scalar weights either all channels are averaged or only individual ones are passed through.

+### Join as Vertex Group

+`[Object mode] Object > Join as Vertex Group`

+Join selected objects into the active object and create a vertex group for each joined-in object.

 ### Remove Empty Vertex Groups